 Stop weaving, and watch

 how the pattern improves.

 My passion is providing guidance and support for your transformation.

-In reflecting back on my rambles through the woods and thickets of the past 50 years, I have discovered with surprise and great satisfaction that all my past professional and personal work have given me the experience i need to be a coach.
+In reflecting on my rambles through life’s woods and thickets of the past 50 years, I discovered with surprise that all my past professional and personal work have given me the experience i need to be a coach.

 Read about what I bring to my coaching:

 I became a coach after thirty years in the working world trying on different hats — business, non-profits, the arts, Wall Street.
 I did okay at all of them, but I never felt fully engaged in, much less passionate about, the work.
 The clues were there, however, no more than a foot from my nose.
 The times when I felt happiest in each role were when I was helping or teaching others.